 Our obligations under our new senior credit facility are guaranteed by our "material restricted subsidiaries" which are our designated subsidiaries and each other restricted subsidiary whose assets total greater than \$150.0 million on an unconsolidated basis.
 "Restricted Subsidiaries" are all our subsidiaries that we do not designate as "Unrestricted Subsidiaries" under the agreement.
-Notwithstanding the foregoing, if the unconsolidated assets of all Restricted Subsidiaries which are not material restricted subsidiaries exceeds, in the aggregate, 10% of the unconsolidated assets of the borrowers and the Restricted Subsidiaries, we must designate additional Restricted Subsidiaries as material restricted subsidiaries so that the unconsolidated assets of all Restricted Subsidiaries which are not material restricted subsidiaries does not exceed the 10% threshold.
+Notwithstanding the foregoing, if the unconsolidated assets of all Restricted Subsidiaries which are not material restricted subsidiaries as material restricted subsidiaries as material restricted subsidiaries so that the unconsolidated assets of all Restricted Subsidiaries, we must designate additional Restricted Subsidiaries as material restricted subsidiaries so that the unconsolidated assets of all Restricted Subsidiaries which are not material restricted subsidiaries does not exceed the 10% threshold.
 The agreement also requires that the facility be guaranteed by any future material restricted subsidiaries.